API Development: Building Connections Between Systems

 - Mobile app connectivity to backend systems

-- Real-time data sharing across platforms
+- Sharing data across platforms without batch delays

 - Automation of business processes